All Episodes

 Lindsay, there are a lot of doctors out there, and as you point out, they've got a license.

-There are doctors out there pledged to and faithful to the oath they took, and they want a cure, and I'm convinced of it.
+There are doctors out there pledged to and faithful to the oath they took, and they want to cure, and I'm convinced of it.

-Then it seems to me at least a percentage of the doctors, the good'uns, would be out there screaming at the top of their lungs about what would really cure somebody.
+If this alternative stuff is so good, then it seems to me at least a percentage of the doctors, the goodens, would be out there screaming at the top of their lungs about what would really cure somebody.

 Where are these doctors?